alejandrogallo/gfcc/README.md

-# Green’s Function Coupled Cluster Library (GFCCLib) v.
-1.0
+# Green’s Function Coupled Cluster Library (GFCCLib)

 GFCCLib is designed for the Green's function calculation of molecular system at the coupled-cluster level.
 The library is developed in the C++ programming language with a framework that enables scalability